mariacastaldo/starter-academic/content/publication/ejpCovid/index.md

 time spent online, themes and emotion shared on the platforms, and rhythms of content consumption.
 Secondly, we examine the resilience of certain platform characteristics, such as the daily rhythms of emotion expression.
-Data Two independent datasets about the French cyberspace: a fine-grained temporal record of almost 100 thousand YouTube videos and a collection of 8 million Tweets between February 17 and April 14, 2020.
+Data Two independent datasets about the French cyberspace. a fine-grained temporal record of almost 100 thousand YouTube videos and a collection of 8 million Tweets between February 17 and April 14, 2020.
 Findings In both datasets we observe a reshaping of the circadian rhythms with an